cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - The user selects the app configured for their service provider in the IdP system or follows a unique URL.
 - The service provider requests the IdP to authenticate the user.
 - Once the user's identity is authenticated on the IdP side, the user is signed in to the service provider system.

+## Secure Code Review

+A Secure Code Review is the human-led examination of software’s source code in order to identify security vulnerabilities that are the result of design flaws, but proven to be valid security issues.
+It is an important part of any organization's software development life cycle (SDLC) and helps improve the overall quality and security of the software and an organization's overall security posture.

 ## Security Assertion Markup Language